-1. Support funding for infrastructure, construction, and repair of flood protection systems.

-2. Support funding for the Federal Emergency Management Agency (FEMA) to update tidal and fluvial flood risk maps.

-3. Support funding for the implementation of a statewide flood protection needs assessment.

-4. Support equitable funding and staffing for the State Flood Control Subventions Program.

-5. Support reimbursement of local funds used for the Upper Llagas Creek Flood Protection Project.

-6. Support authorization for Valley Water projects at the federal level, including federal authorization for the South San Francisco Bay Shoreline, San Francisquito Creek and Upper Llagas Creek Projects.

-7. Support funding for research of Atmospheric Rivers and for new technologies that provide improved information for weather forecasts, streamflows, reservoir operations, and flooding.
+- 1. Support funding for infrastructure, construction, and repair of flood protection systems. - 2.
+Support funding for the Federal Emergency Management Agency (FEMA) to update tidal and fluvial flood risk maps. - 3.
+Support funding for the implementation of a statewide flood protection needs assessment. - 4.
+Support equitable funding and staffing for the State Flood Control Subventions Program. - 5.
+Support funding for research of Atmospheric Rivers and for new technologies that provide improved information for weather forecasts, stream flows, reservoir operations, and flooding.